-Day 1 (Shift: Staircase of Complexity; Academic Vocabulary)
+Day 1 (Shift - Staircase of Complexity; Academic Vocabulary)

-- 1. In pairs, students will identify key terms (located in the margin space of the documents) that they will need to define using context clues from an excerpt of The Jungle.
-(5 minutes) - 2.
-The whole class reads the excerpt from The Jungle (Doc 1).
-(10 minutes) - 3.
-After the whole class reading, students working in pairs will identify key terms in the text by circling, highlighting, or underlining them.
-(5 mins) - 4.
-In pairs, students will focus on a specific section(s) of text, read aloud, making sure they have circled, highlighted or underlined the key terms.
-(5 mins) - 5.
-Using a graphic organizer (Doc 2), in small groups (4), students will record the term, the phrase it is used in, what they believe the meaning of the term is according to context clues, and then look up the definitions using a secondary source.
-(5-10 mins) - 6.
-Using the excerpt from The Jungle projected on an interactive white board, each group will report out locating their key terms, the phrase(s) the terms are used in, and their definitions, according to context clues and/or secondary source.
-(15 mins) - a.
-Groups who are not sharing information will add the key term information to their graphic organizer in step 6. - 7.
+- 1. As a class students will watch The Industrial Revolution Lowell Mills (American The Story of Us) - a.
+Were early labor movements successful in gaining rights? - b.
+How did labor movements influence the actions of Muckrakers?
+(10 minutes) - 2.
+The whole class reads the excerpt from The Jungle (Doc 1) (10 minutes) - 3.
+After the whole class reading, independently students will identify key terms in the text by circling, highlighting, or underlining them.
+(5 minutess) - 4.
+Once terms have been identified, independently students will record the terms, and the phrase in which it is used, in the vocabulary graphic organizer (Doc 2), - 5.
+In pairs, students will share and record addition terms and the phrase it is used in. - 6.
+In pairs students will use to context clues to define their terms (using a secondary source if absolutely necessary).
+(5- 10 minutes) - 7.
+Using the excerpt from The Jungle projected on an interactive white board, each group will report out locating their key terms, the phrase(s) the terms are used in, and their definitions.
+(15 minutes) - a.
+Groups who are not sharing information, will add the key term information to their graphic organizer in step 6. - 8.
 Graphic organizers will be turned in at the end of the class period.

-Day 2 (Shift: Balancing Information and Literary Text; Text-based Answers)
+Day 2 and 3 (Shift - Balancing Information and Literary Text; Text-based Answers)

-- 1. In groups of four, students will be assigned one page of text from the previous day, along with the accompanying scaffold questions. - 2.
+- 1. In groups of four, students will be assigned one page of text from the previous day, The Jungle and the accompanying scaffold questions.
+(1 minute) - 2.
+In small groups, students will read their questions and identify key terms, quotations, and/or information necessary to answer questions.
+(3 minutes) - 3.
 In small groups of four, students will read aloud their section of text and underline/highlight information in the text that would support answers to their questions.
-(10 mins) - 3.
+(5-8 minutes) - 4.
 In small groups of four, students will record their answer responses.
+(15-20 minutess) - Small Groups will be constructed based on the division of the questions; each section of questions should be represented within each group.
+Students will group share their information. - a.
+One student will report out, while the other members of the group will record their answer responses.
+(20 minutes)

-(5 mins) - 4.
-Using the excerpt from The Jungle projected on an interactive white board, each group will report out locating the information in the text that supports their answer responses and record the answer to their question(s).
-Student who are not presenting will record the information in the margin space of their document/and or check their answer responses.
-(15 mins) - 5.
-Using their margin notes, students will independently write a paragraph explaining the impact industrialization had on workers and consumers in the late 1800's.
-(10 mins)
+6. Using their margin notes and answer responses, students will independently write a well-developed paragraph explaining the impact industrialization had on workers and consumers in the late 1800's.
+(15 minutes)

-Day 3 (Shift: Staircase of Complexity; Writing from Sources)
+Day 4-5 (Shift - Staircase of Complexity; Writing from Sources)